ziqni-tech/ziqni-admin-sdks/java/docs/WalletsApi.md

 | **501** | A list of outcomes and/or errors |  -  |

-## retrieveWalletTransactionsById
+## retrieveWalletTransactionsByWalletId

-> CompletableFuture<WalletTransactionResponse> retrieveWalletTransactionsById(id, limit, skip)
+> CompletableFuture<WalletTransactionResponse> retrieveWalletTransactionsByWalletId(id, limit, skip)